microsoft/virtualnodesOnAzureContainerInstances/Docs/PodCustomizations.md

     az confcom acipolicygen -k <yourYamlFile>.yaml --debug-mode

-## Using Virtual Nodes with Multiple Subnets
+## Using virtual nodes with Multiple Subnets
-By default, Virtual Node pods will run in the subnet configured in the HELM chart as the default ACI subnet.
+By default, virtual node pods will run in the subnet configured in the HELM chart as the default ACI subnet.
 However, some customers may want to run pods in their own isolated subnets (or in a subnet with only a specific set of other pods), and this can be achieved using the subnet override annotation.

     microsoft.containerinstance.virtualnode.subnets.primary

 Example: `microsoft.containerinstance.virtualnode.subnets.primary: /subscriptions/000000-0000-0000-053ca49ab4b5/resourceGroups/definitely_a_fake_RG/providers/Microsoft.Network/virtualNetworks/the_VNET_For_This_Subnet/subnets/your_subnet_name`

 ## Running pods with an Azure Managed Identity
-For some Azure interactions it can be very convienient (and a good security practice) to utilize Azure Managed Identities to make the requests, rather than having your code deal with the unpleasanties of rotating credentials.
-Virtual Node can hook up to [Azure Container Instances functionality for running containers with a Managed Identity](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-managed-identity) via a pod annotation:
+For some Azure interactions it can be very convienient (and a good security practice) to utilize Azure Managed Identities to make the requests, rather than having your code deal with the unpleasanties of rotating credentials. virtual node can hook up to [Azure Container Instances functionality for running containers with a Managed Identity](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-managed-identity) via a pod annotation:

     microsoft.containerinstance.virtualnode.identity

 Example: `microsoft.containerinstance.virtualnode.identity: /subscriptions/000000-0000-0000-053ca49ab4b5/resourceGroups/definitely_a_fake_RG/providers/Microsoft.ManagedIdentity/userAssignedIdentities/my_MI_name`

 ## Disable Kube-Proxy
 The Kube-Proxy is a standard K8s component that provides benefits like modifying local IP route tables for K8s internal network usage.
-However, if you do not require this functionality (or explicitly don't want it), the kube-proxy can be disabled for the Virtual Node pods via this annotation:
+However, if you do not require this functionality (or explicitly don't want it), the kube-proxy can be disabled for the virtual node pods via this annotation:

     microsoft.containerinstance.virtualnode.injectkubeproxy: "false"